reigncraving/lynx/README.md

 ![alt text](https://raw.githubusercontent.com/reigncraving/lynx/master/Lynx/Resources/sc/sc3.jpg)

-You can lock ar unlock the **toolbar** and move it above or to the right side of the program window.
+You can lock or unlock the **toolbar** and move it above or to the right side of the program window.

 ![alt text](https://raw.githubusercontent.com/reigncraving/lynx/master/Lynx/Resources/sc/sc4.jpg)